 If you’re driving a car in Torres del Paine, make sure to break or – even better – stop if you notice some guanacos close to the side of the road.
 As we were told when renting our car for our Patagonia itinerary, if there’s one, there will be others, and they tend to jump in front of the car.

-During breeding season, there can be fierce sights seen between males who try to bite their opponents private parts.
+During the breeding season, you can see fierce fights seen between males who try to bite their opponents’ private parts.
 Wild!

 The only predator of the guanaco is a puma, whose population has grown in the last years due to conservatorship efforts.